Background pattern

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through thenational reporting system included in theAppendix V. By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Vipdomet Storage
+5. Storing Vipdomet

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box and on the blister pack after CAD/EXP.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
+The expiry date refers to the last day of the month stated.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-• Theactive ingredientsare alogliptin and metformin hydrochloride.
+• The active ingredientsare alogliptin and metformin hydrochloride.

-• Theother componentsare mannitol, microcrystalline cellulose, povidone K30, crospovidone type A, magnesium stearate, hypromellose, talc, titanium dioxide (E171), and iron oxide yellow (E172).
+• The other componentsare mannitol, microcrystalline cellulose, povidone K30, crospovidone type A, magnesium stearate, hypromellose, talc, titanium dioxide (E171), and yellow iron oxide (E172).

-• Vipdomet 12.5 mg/850 mg film-coated tablets (tablets) are film-coated tablets, oblong (approximately 21.0 mm in length by 10.1 mm in width), biconvex, yellowish in color, with the inscription "12.5/850" engraved on one face and "322M" on the opposite face.
+• Vipdomet 12.5 mg/850 mg film-coated tablets (tablets) are film-coated, oblong (approximately 21.0 mm long by 10.1 mm wide), biconvex, light yellow in color, with the inscription “12.5/850” engraved on one side and “322M” on the opposite side.

-• Vipdomet 12.5 mg/1000 mg film-coated tablets (tablets) are film-coated tablets, oblong (approximately 22.3 mm in length by 10.7 mm in width), biconvex, pale yellow in color, with the inscription "12.5/1000" engraved on one face and "322M" on the opposite face.
+• Vipdomet 12.5 mg/1000 mg film-coated tablets (tablets) are film-coated, oblong (approximately 22.3 mm long by 10.7 mm wide), biconvex, pale yellow in color, with the inscription “12.5/1000” engraved on one side and “322M” on the opposite side.

-Vipdomet is available in blisters with 10, 14, 20, 28, 56, 60, 98, 112, 120, 180, 196, or 200 film-coated tablets and multiple packs with 2 packs each containing 98 film-coated tablets.
+Vipdomet is available in blisters of 10, 14, 20, 28, 56, 60, 98, 112, 120, 180, 196, or 200 film-coated tablets and multiple packs with 2 packs each containing 98 film-coated tablets.

 Only some pack sizes may be marketed.